ipfs/ipfs-docs/docs/how-to/move-ipfs-installation.md

 ---
-title: Moving an IPFS installation
+title: Move an IPFS installation
 ---

+# Move an IPFS installation

 This page walks through how to move your IPFS installation from one system to another.
 This process is cross-platform compatible and is especially useful for readers who are changing operating systems.
 The process is to grab the `.ipfs` folder from the _home_ directory of the _doner_ system, and copy it over to _home_ directory on the receiving system.

 This process is not a backup procedure; do not treat it as such.
 Many things can go wrong with this process, most of which relate to _peer IDs_.
 Since we are duplicating an `.ipfs` installation folder, both IPFS clients have the same peer ID.
 This issue is ok as long as you delete the old _doner_ installation once the copy is complete.
 Having two IPFS installations with the same peer ID causes substantial problems and could result in loss of data.

-## Move your IPFS installation
+## Move installation

 The easiest way to move your IFPS installation is to grab the `.ipfs` folder, and move it to another destination.